cellgeni/schard/README.md

 Seurat::DimPlot(snhx,group.by = 'cell_state') # the name of reduction is 'Xumap_' (autotranslated from scanpy to Seurat), somehow DimPlot manages to find it, but probably safier to specify it manually with reduction = 'Xumap_'
 ```

-There is not need to load whole object if you only need cell metadata:
+There is no need to load whole object if you only need cell metadata:
 ```R
 obs = schard::h5ad2data.frame('sn.heart.h5ad','obs')
 # one can load umap in the same way.